rust-lang/book/second-edition/src/ch19-03-advanced-traits.md

 ```

 In the implementation of `outline_print`, since we want to be able to use the
-`Display` trait's functionality, we need to be able to say that the
+`Display` trait’s functionality, we need to be able to say that the
 `OutlinePrint` trait will only work for types that also implement `Display` and
 provide the functionality that `OutlinePrint` needs.
 We can do that in the
 trait definition by specifying `OutlinePrint: Display`.
-It's like adding a
+It’s like adding a
 trait bound to the trait.
 Listing 19-29 shows an implementation of the
 `OutlinePrint` trait: